dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2016-10-15-About-Silence-And-Listening.md

 header:
      teaser: /assets/images/wiapost/5031-About-Silence-And-Listening.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![About Silence And Listening](/assets/images/wiapost/5031-About-Silence-And-Listening.jpg)

-## About Silence And Listening
+# About Silence And Listening

 Hearing is a **natural phenomenon** to normal ears.
 Listening is a **conscious phenomenon** from a willing mind.